1 Minute Review

 Want to get into grains and meat?
 Futures on everything from cattle to corn are available on Generic Trade.
-Metals contracts feature gold, silver, copper and platinum and yes, if you’ve got a bead on breakfast drinks, you can trade softs like coffee, sugar and orange juice.
-All futures and options contracts will cost $1.18 for a round-trip trade, regardless of what you purchase.
+Metals contracts feature gold, silver, copper and platinum and yes, if you’ve got a bead on breakfast drinks, you can trade coffee, sugar and orange juice.
+All futures and options contracts cost $1.18 for a round-trip trade, regardless of what you purchase.

 With a name like Generic Trade, you know things will be simple.
 It takes 5 minutes to set up and fund an account and all 3 platforms have a lean learning curve.
 Cash can be sent via ACH and all trades have the same $0.59 commission.
 Customer support is available 24/7 and all potential clients can use the free demo version to test out the platform.

-You’ll find no shortage of assets to trade contracts on, either.
+You’ll find no shortage of assets to trade contracts on.
 Traders can benefit from direct market access and sophisticated trading tools, but beginners are welcome, too.
 The demo version is a great way to practice trades and the low commissions allow you to test things out in reality without needing significant capital.
 Generic Trade is a user-friendly broker, whether you’re a seasoned trader or a newbie.